-NOTE 11.
+NOTE 12.
 Surgical Imaging Asset Sale and License Agreement

-On July 31, 2013, we entered into an asset purchase agreement with Novadaq Technologies Inc. ("Novadaq").
+On July 31, 2013, we entered into an asset purchase agreement with Novadaq Technologies Inc. (Novadaq).
 Under the terms of the asset purchase agreement, we sold Novadaq all of our assets specifically related to an uncommercialized surgical imaging system previously in development.
 We also licensed certain existing Company technology to Novadaq for their use in the peri-operative field.
 In exchange, we received upfront consideration of \$2.0 million, and could receive up to \$1.0 million in deferred contingent payments based on the achievement of specific regulatory and commercial milestones.
 In addition a royalty on sales, if any, will be paid for a period of five years from the date of the first commercial sale of the related surgical imaging system.

 We identified the deliverables at the inception of the agreements and determined that the tangible assets, consisting of inventory parts, and intangible assets, consisting of the technology license and various patents and know-how, individually represent separate units of accounting because each deliverable has standalone value.
-The best estimated selling prices for these units of accounting were determined using the income method for the intangible assets, and a cost plus a reasonable margin basis for the tangible assets.
+The best estimated selling prices for these units of accounting were determined using the income method for the intangible assets, and cost plus a reasonable margin basis for the tangible assets.
 The arrangement consideration was allocated to the deliverables based on the relative selling price method.

 The amount of allocable arrangement consideration is limited to the amount that is not contingent upon meeting other specified performance conditions (the non-contingent amount); therefore, the amount allocated to the deliverables was limited to the upfront cash received of \$2.0 million.
-Since performance and delivery occurred on both deliverables during the year ended December 31, 2013, a gain of \$1.6 million representing the \$2.0 million of upfront consideration less legal, consulting and other transaction fees as well as the cost basis of the inventory was recorded during the year ended December 31, 2013.
+A gain of \$1.6 million representing the \$2.0 million of upfront consideration less legal, consulting, and other transaction fees, as well as the cost basis of the inventory was recorded during the year ended December 31, 2013.